dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

     - if already reading and want to write, try promoting lock
         - succeeds if no other transactions
 - 2-phase locking -> serial equivalence
-    - growing phase & shrinking phase
+    - growing phase -> shrinking phase in a transaction
     - growing phase: acquires / promotes lock
     - shrinking phase: release lock
         - release only at commit